 Whether we like it or not, we all have to shop at some point.
-It's good to be aware of the actions you tend toward so you can rein in your natural budget busters.
+It's good to be aware of your money mindset so you can rein in your natural budget busters.

 Which kind of shopper do you most identify with?

 Coupons.
 Discount books and online codes.
 Store sales.
 The Bargain Shopper hunts down deals with the intensity of a rabid raccoon ransacking an unguarded trashcan.
 And that’s a good thing.
 If there’s one thing you can count on with The Bargain Shopper, it’s the fact that she’ll absolutely find the lowest price in town—or, if she can find it on the internet, in the entire world.

 You want to buy a new 42-inch LCD TV.
 So what do you do?
 You buy a few consumer magazines.
 You visit 14 different websites that offer television reviews.
 You spend five months researching every brand and every model of 42-inch LCD televisions.
 Based on that information, you might make a decision.
 Or you might wait until next year’s models come out . . . because, after all, once you make the purchase, you can’t research TVs anymore.
 And what kind of life is that?

 The Impulse Buyer

 Ooh, that sure is a pretty lamp over there.
 You know where that lamp would look nice?
 On the end table next to your bed.
 Such a pretty lamp.
 So cute.
 Sure, it’s $200, but you never spend that much money on lamps, and when will you ever see another lamp that cute again?
 So you know what to do . . . buy it!
 Right now.
 Buy it!
 This will be the best, most sensible purchase you’ve ever made.
 Until tomorrow, when you wake up and realize you have $15,000 in debt and just spent $200 on a lamp.